Toggle menu

 Board membership

-The St Helens Town Deal Board was established in December 2019 and includes Members of Parliament, members of the local community, local businesses, council officers and other partners committed to improving the borough of St Helens.
+The St Helens Town Deal Board includes Members of Parliament, members of the local community, local businesses, Council Officers and other partners committed to improving the borough of St Helens.

 Full details of board membership can be found below.